himdeve/com-himdeve-tmdb-interview/README.md

   (Actually now there is a problem with TMDb API for GET /movie/changes.
 Paging is currently not working)

 ## Build
-1. In the Android Project create keystore.properties file to set your release information
+1. In the Android Project update keystore.properties file to set your release information
-2. In the Android Project create tmdb.properties file to set API KEY to TMDb API
+2. In the Android Project update tmdb.properties file to set API KEY to TMDb API
-  - this file should look like this: tmdb_api_key=<YOUR_TMDB_API_KEY>
+  - this file looks like this:
+  tmdb_api_key=<YOUR_TMDB_API_KEY>
   - for API KEY you need to register here: https://www.themoviedb.org/signup